jesusfer/spfx-injectcss/README.md

 ### Manual deployment

-1. Upload the `react-application-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
+1. Upload the `spfx-injectcss.sppkg` from the `sharepoint` folder to your App catalog.
 2. When prompted to deploy to all sites, choose the option that suits your needs.

 ### Automated deployment

-1. If you have not done so already, install the [PnP PowerShell Cmdlets](https://aka.ms/sppnp-powershell)
+1. If you have not done so already, install the [PnP PowerShell Cmdlets](https://pnp.github.io/powershell/#getting-up-and-running) and follow the steps in the "Getting up and running" section.
-2. Edit the `DeployApplicationCustomizer.ps1` file and change the `$tenantUrl` variable to point to your tenant.
+2. Edit the `DeployApplicationCustomizer.ps1` file and change the variables at the top to point to your tenant.
 3. From a PowerShell console, run the `DeployApplicationCustomizer.ps1` script to automatically deploy to all sites.
-4. You will be prompted to enter your credentials.
+4. You will be prompted to enter your credentials when using the device code authentication flow.
-5. After providing your credentials, the extension will be deployed
+5. After authorizing the script, the extension will be deployed.

 ## Changing the CSS location